NivaPatodi/Vanila-Cake/recipe.md

 16) After 50-55 minutes take out the mould and you will find that your batter has risened and also it has solidified.
 17) Now carefully take out the cake from the mould using a knife.
-18) Keep the cake on a plate and now the cake is ready to eat.
+18) Keep the cake on a plate and now the cake is ready to eat.[google]{htps://www.google.com}